imranpollob/pytorch-chatbot/README.md

 # PyTorch Chatbot

-In this project we trained a simple chatbot using movie scripts from the Cornell Movie-Dialogs Corpus.
-We built multi-domain generative conversational model that for teaching a machine to carry out a meaningful conversation with a human in multiple domains.
+In this project we trained a chatbot using movie scripts from the Cornell Movie-Dialogs Corpus.
+We built multi-domain generative conversational model for teaching a machine to carry out a meaningful conversation with a human in multiple domains.

 ## Sample interection with bot